 |Bullock C, Brereton F, O'Neill E, Clinch JP, Russell P. (2008) Quality of Life and the Environment: ERTDI Report Series No. 74.
 Environmental Protection Agency, Wexford, Ireland.
 [Details]|

 Dr. Eoin O'Neill's research interests concern the interface of human relations with the natural and built environments, under the broad themes of risk (perception and behaviour), and policy design (incentives and regulation of externalities).
-He is currently involved in a number of research projects, including: assessing flood risk perceptions, preparedness and policy (FloodPAP Project); examining effective communication of, and behavioural responses to, environmental and public health risks from domestic wastewater treatment systems (RelayRisk); and another project assessing the policy effectiveness of transferable development rights programmes in urban planning.
+He is currently involved in a number of research projects, including: assessing flood risk perceptions, preparedness and policy (FloodPAP Project); exploring perceptions and behaviours related to human health effects of flood-related waterborne disease outbreaks (FloodRisk2WellWater); and another project assessing the policy effectiveness of transferable development rights programmes in urban planning.
 He has recently commenced a project concerned with public policy and the bioeconomy as part of the SFI-funded Beacon research centre, in which he is a SFI-Funded Investigator.